8legged/8legged.github.io/_posts/2015-05-11-jekyll-and-liquid.md

 published: true
 ---
-Here's a [good resource](https://docs.shopify.com/themes/liquid-documentation/basics) for Shopify's Liquid template language.
+Here's a [good resource](https://docs.shopify.com/themes/liquid-documentation/basics) on Shopify's Liquid template language.

 <br />
 You can update your site name, avatar and other options using the